 Video edit by Reuben

 * * *

 I think this sums up everything!
-If you’re done with canyoneering, why don’t you strike off some other challenges in this Philippine Bucket List.
+If you’re done with canyoneering in Cebu, why don’t you strike off some other challenges in this Philippine Bucket List.

 This canyoneering adventure wouldn’t be possible without Highland Adventures, our official canyoneering tour guide.
 They have the best gears and guides to keep you safe all throughout the whole activity.
 You may check their website or Facebook page.

 I would also like to thank TripZilla Magazine, especially Dina, the head editor, for encouraging me to write this article: 20 Reasons Why Travelling to the Philippines is a Total Waste of Time.
 It’s so trending, I feel like an instant celebrity in the Philippines!
 Haha!
 Kidding aside, this article paved the way for me, my sister Jackie and my friends to get a sponsored canyoneering trip by Highland Adventures courtesy of Mr. Mike Muñoz.
 How cool is that!? 😀